jbdemonte/virtual-device/README.md

 - **`NewSN30Pro`**
   Creates a virtual controller with the layout and behavior of an 8BitDo SN30 Pro controller.

+- **`NewSaitekP2600`**
+  Creates a virtual controller with the layout and behavior of an Saitek  P2600 controller.

 ##### **[Inertial Measurement Unit (IMU)](./docs/IMU.md)**

 - **`NewJoyConIMU`**  ([example](./docs/examples/joyconIMU.md))